emily-flambe/notes-for-goats/README.md

 A personal note-taking application designed for professionals to organize structured notes about people, projects, and daily events.

+## How to Access

+This web app is currently deployed to https://notes.emilyflam.be.
+It is hidden behind basic authentication (implemented via Caddy).
+Feel free to contact me for the login, or honestly just guess a few times and you'll probably get it.
+The deployed app is for demonstration purposes only - because this app was coded without a particularly security-first mindset, users are strongly encouraged to use the app via local deployment (see below).

+If you choose to use OpenAI for the extremely sophisticated AI features in this app, be mindful of the data you're giving them.
+I mean, they probably already have all of your personal information anyway, but you should at least ponder the consequences of your actions.

+## Screenshots

 <details>
 <summary>📸 Screenshots (click to expand)</summary>